dualmoon/dorfbot-youtube/README.md

 # dorfbot-youtube

-A hubot script for searching YouTube, forked from the default hubot-youtube package
+A dorfbot flavored hubot script for searching YouTube, forked from the default hubot-youtube package

 See [`src/youtube.coffee`](src/youtube.coffee) for full documentation.

 ## Installation

-In hubot project repo, run:
+In your hubot project repo, run:

 `npm install dorfbot-youtube --save`

-Then add **hubot-youtube** to your `external-scripts.json`:
+Then add **dorfbot-youtube** to your `external-scripts.json`:

 ```json
 [